-Step | Description

-Ask us in writing to reconsider our initial decision.
-You must:

-- a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: MHBP, PO Box 8402, London, KY 40742; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - e) Include your email address (optional), if you would like to receive our decision via email.
+Step Description 1 Ask us in writing to reconsider our initial decision.
+You must: a) Write to us within 6 months from the date of our decision; and Write to us within 6 months from the date of our decision; and b) Send your request to us at: MHBP, PO Box 8402, London, KY 40742; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bill records, and explanation of benefits (EOB) forms.
+Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. e) Include your email address (optional), if you would like to receive our decision via email.
+Please note that by us your email, we may be able to provide our decision more quickly.
+Include your email address (optional), if you would like to receive our decision via email.
 Please note that by giving us your email, we may be able to provide our decision more quickly.

-We will provide you, free of charge and in a timely manner, with any new or additional evidence considered, relied upon, or generated by us or at our direction in connection with your claim and any new rationale for our claim decision.
-We will provide you with this information sufficiently in advance of the date that we are required to provide you with our reconsideration decision to allow you a reasonable opportunity to respond to us before that date.
-However, our failure to provide you with new evidence or rationale in sufficient time to allow you to timely respond shall not invalidate our decision on reconsideration.
-You may respond to that new evidence or rationale at the OPM review stage described in Step 4.

-In the case of a post-service claim, we have 30 days from the date we receive your request to:

-- a) Pay the claim, or - b) Write to you and maintain our denial, or - c) Ask you or your provider for more information.

-You or your provider must send the information so that we receive it within 60 days of our request.
-We will then decide within 30 more days.

-If we do not receive the information within 60 days we will decide within 30 days of the date the information was due.
-We will base our decision on the information we already have.
+We will provide you, free of charge and in a timely manner, with any new or additional evidence considered, relied a generated by us or at our direction in connection with your claim and any new rationale for our claim decision.
+We provide you with this information sufficiently in advance of the date that we are required to provide you with our reconsideration decision to allow you a reasonable opportunity to respond to us before that date.
+However, our failur provide you with new evidence or rationale in sufficient time to allow you to timely respond shall not invalidate our on reconsideration.
+You may respond to that new evidence or rationale at the OPM review stage described in Step 4 2 In the ca ase of a post-service claim, we have 30 days from the date we receive your request to: a) Pay the claim, or b) Write to you and maintain our denial, or c) Ask you or your provider for more information. your provider must send the information so that we receive it within 60 days of our request.
+We will then decide 0 more days. o not receive the information within 60 days we will decide within 30 days of the date the information was due.
+We e our decision on the information we already have.
 We will write to you with our decision.